fanhuan/en/_posts/2022-07-05-Picrust2-basic.md

 	"Note that KEGG pathways are not supported since KEGG is a closed-source database, but you can input custom pathway mapfiles if you have access.
 If you are using a custom function database did you mean to set the --no-regroup flag and/or change the default pathways mapfile used?"

 However the mapping file from KO numbers to KEGG pathways are provided in `picrust2-2.5.0/picrust2/default_files/pathway_mapfiles/KEGG_*_to_KO.tsv`.
-Enriched can be done using [ClusterProfiler](http://yulab-smu.top/biomedical-knowledge-mining-book/clusterprofiler-kegg.html) fro the Yu Lab.
+Enrichment can be done using [ClusterProfiler](http://yulab-smu.top/biomedical-knowledge-mining-book/clusterprofiler-kegg.html) fro the Yu Lab.
 [KASS](https://www.genome.jp/kegg/kaas/) is another option but it starts with fasta, seem to be a waste for redoing the KO assignment.

 ## Additional output files